danswer-ai/danswer/backend/tests/regression/answer_quality/README.md

     Set to null for no limit
 - llm
     Fill this out according to the normal LLM seeding

+To restart the evaluation using a particular index, set the suffix and turn off clean_up_docker_containers.
+This also will skip running the evaluation questions, in this case, the relari.py script can be run manually.

 Docker daemon must be running for this to work.